Edc Bd Ld Stemariefiganiella Jpeg 19Edc Bd Ld Stemariefiganiella Jpeg 19

 A kingdom where you can recharge your batteries.

-Situated on the heights of the Baracci valley, at the gateway to the Vadde Mala state forest, Sainte Marie Figaniella is a cosy little village.
+Situated high up in the Baracci valley, at the gateway to the Vadde Mala national forest, Sainte Marie Figaniella is a cosy little village.
 The surrounding plains and mountains make it a calm and welcoming place.

-The village is crossed by several watercourses: the Baracci river, the Mulina stream and finally the Pointe de Zibo stream.
-In fact, they stretch for 13 kilometres.
+The village is criss-crossed by several watercourses: the River Baracci, the Mulina stream and the Pointe de Zibo stream.
+These stretch over 13 kilometres.
 The commune also boasts a rich natural heritage.

-The strange red rocks with their tormented shapes that dominate the village are the stuff of legends.
-Oral tradition describes several castles inhabited by the Saracens as exceptional heritage.
+The strange red rocks that dominate the village are the stuff of legends.
+Oral tradition has it that several of the castles inhabited by the Saracens are part of this exceptional heritage.

-At the time, under threat from the Saracens, the population took refuge higher up and built Figaniella around the year 1160.
-These fortified dwellings (casteddi), which are difficult to access, bear witness to the prehistoric occupation of these areas.
+Threatened by the Saracens, the population took refuge higher up and built Figaniella around 1160 A.D.
+These fortified dwellings (casteddi), which are difficult to access, bear witness to the prehistoric occupation of the area.
 Numerous hamlets and sheepfolds, now in ruins, dot the area.
-Thanks to their friendliness and hospitality, the 85 or so year-round inhabitants continue to make this place a haven of peace.
+Thanks to their friendliness and hospitality, the 85 or so year-round inhabitants continue to make this a haven of peace.

 The hilltop villages route